 Procurement Services primary objective is to procure all necessary materials, equipment, and services required by all College undergraduate and graduate departments from the most reliable sources.
 All purchases will be consistent with quality, service provided, and at the lowest possible cost.

-Each member of the organization is assigned specific areas of responsibility for the procurement of materials, equipment, and services.
-The appropriate member of the department will distribute information or arrange meetings with other departments, if appropriate, that have a use for your goods or services.
+The appropriate Procurement Staff member will distribute information or arrange meetings with other departments, if appropriate, that have a use for your goods or services.
 Review the separate insert in the Vendor Guide brochure listing the personnel in Procurement Services you may come in contact with, along with their assigned areas of responsibility.

 Facts and Objectives